Ilse Koch: Trial before the U.S. Military Commission Court at Dachau

 Following her arrest by American occupation authorities, Koch was chosen to stand trial alongside 30 other defendants accused of having committed war crimes at Buchenwald.
-The defendants would be tried by an American military court at Dachau in 1947 and be prosecuted by Lt.
-Col. William Denson for the single charge of "participating in a common design to commit war crimes."
+The defendants would be tried by an American military court at Dachau in 1947 and be prosecuted by Lieutenant Colonel William Denson for the single charge of "participating in a common design to commit war crimes."
 According to this expansive charge, the prosecution was not required to show that Koch or any of her codefendants had committed any specific act of violence or atrocity, but only that they had in some fashion aided and abetted the functioning of the murderous criminal enterprise that was Buchenwald.
 Denson described her during the trial as "no woman in the usual sense but a creature from some other tortured world."

 Like each of her codefendants at the Buchenwald trial, Ilse Koch was ultimately found guilty by the court on 14 August 1947; she was sentenced to life imprisonment.
 She avoided a probable death sentence since she was seven months pregnant with her fourth child at the time, by an unknown father.